TaiwoOso/SimpleLeague/README.md

 * User can view a feed of posts of their own and users they follow (hometimeline)
 * User can view profile page with number of posts, followers and following
 * User can upload custom profile image and change display name
+* User can view a discover page to find posts by different creators

 ### 2. Screen Archetypes